ganqqwerty/123-Essential-JavaScript-Interview-Questions/README.md

 console.log(x); // output: undefined
 ```

-`var x = 1` is both declaration and definition (also we can say we are doing initialisation), Here declaration and assignment of value happen inline for variable x, In JavaScript every variable declaration and function declaration brings to the top of its current scope in which it's declared then assignment happen in order this term is called `hoisting`.
+`var x = 1` is both declaration and definition (what we are doing is called "initialisation"), Here declaration and assignment of value happen inline for variable x, In JavaScript both variable declarations and function declarations go to the top of the scope in which they are declared, then assignment happens—this series of events is called `hoisting`.

 A variable can be declared but not defined.
 When we try to access it, It will result `undefined`.